swiftlang/swift-evolution/proposals/NNNN-RemoveWhere.md

 extension RangeReplaceableCollection {
   mutating func remove(where: (Iterator.Element) throws -> Bool) rethrows {
-    // default implementation in terms of self = self.filter
+    // default implementation similar to self = self.filter
   }
 }

-extension RangeReplaceableCollection where Self: MutableCollection {
-  mutating func remove(where: (Iterator.Element) throws -> Bool) rethrows {
-    // more efficient implementation
-  }
-}
 ```

+Other protocols or types may also have custom implementations for a faster
+equivalent.
+For example `RangeReplaceableCollection where Self:
+MutableCollection` can provide a more efficient non-allocating default
+implementation. `String` is also likely to benefit from a custom implementation.

 ## Source compatibility